joho/pico8-vscode/README.md

 ## Extension Settings

-This extension will contribute the following settings:
+This extension contributes the following settings:

-* `pico8.executablePath`: path to where your pico8 actually is (hardcoded for now)
+* `pico8.executablePath`: path to where your pico8 actually is (default is `/Applications/PICO-8.app/Contents/MacOS/pico8`)

 ## Known Issues